April Boy Regino: Health and death

 In 2009, Regino was diagnosed with prostate cancer while living in the United States.
 In 2013, he announced that he was already cancer-free after years of battling the illness.
 In 2015, the singer shared that he had diabetic retinopathy, which is an eye condition that can cause vision loss and blindness in people with diabetes.

-At 1:00 a.m. of November 29, 2020, Regino was admitted to the Metro Antipolo Hospital and Medical Center in Antipolo.
+At 1:00 a.m. of November 29, 2020, Regino was rushed by his brother Vingo to the Metro Antipolo Hospital and Medical Center in Antipolo.
 He was diagnosed with chronic kidney disease and acute respiratory failure.
-He was scheduled to undergo dialysis however it was not taking place during that time.
+He was scheduled to undergo dialysis however it did not take place during that time.
 Regino died at 3:00 a.m., at the age of 59.
-He was survived by his widow, Madelyn Regino, and two children, JC and Charmaine.
+He was survived by his widow, Madelyn and two children, JC and Charmaine.
 On December 6, Regino was entombed in his mausoleum at Valley of Sympathy Memorial Park, Antipolo, Rizal.